 Your Current Struggles

-DBT is a great choice if you currently struggle with thoughts of suicide, BPD, CPTSD, or another serious mental disorder.
+DBT is a great choice if you currently struggle with thoughts of suicide attempts, BPD, CPTSD, or another serious mental disorder.
 Otherwise, you may want to look into CBT, motivational interviewing, or another common therapeutic approach.
 Other approaches take less time than DBT and focus more specifically on positive behavioral changes, so they are great for addicts who don’t need long-term treatment, phone calls between sessions, or an extremely high amount of attention.

 Your Past History of Addiction Treatment